 Do I need a lawyer to make a will?
 Can I just download one from the internet?
 Chances are, you have seen internet advertisements for do-it-yourself form wills.
 Those wills are not worth much.
 As a matter of fact, if you want a will form, we’ve made one you can use for free.
 With all of those paid forms out there, and with our free form, you may be wondering if you need an attorney for making a will at all.

 And you may be right.
-If you don’t have much in your estate, why spend money for something that you can get for free.
+If you don’t have much in your estate, why spend money on something that you can get for free.
 But if you have any significant amount of money or assets in your estate, you still need an attorney even though a free form is available online, from our own website.

 Here is why.
 In form wills, you get what you pay for.
-They do not come bundled with legal or tax planning advise.
-In fact, when we called up one of the famous companies offering this service, we had to listen to a warning that said that they do not provide legal advise.
+They do not come bundled with legal or tax planning advice.
+In fact, when we called up one of the famous companies offering this service, we had to listen to a warning that said that they do not provide legal advice.
 Yet, that same website advertised that you will get to speak to a lawyer as part of the package.
 This sounds like one of the many things advertised on the internet that are too good to be true or plain don’t make sense.

 The truth is, a company that sells you a form will is not going to provide you with an attorney or a conference room for an execution ceremony, or a notary, or witnesses to the will, and they will definitely not testify on your behalf if a will is ever examined in court.

 In our estimate, every do-it-yourself will is problematic, and over half of them are invalid.
 Even when using our form, people manage to do it wrong.
 No offense.